NREL/foundational-industry-energy-data/README.md

 In addition to `registryID`, other identifying fields include

-* `eisFacilityID`: EPA ID assigned to facilities reporting to the Emissions Inventory System (EIS)
+* `eisFacilityID`: EPA ID assigned to facilities reporting to the Emissions Inventory System (EIS).
-* `ghgrpID`: EPA ID assigned to facilities reporting under the Greenhouse Gas Reporting Program (GHGRP)
+* `ghgrpID`: EPA ID assigned to facilities reporting under the Greenhouse Gas Reporting Program (GHGRP).
 * `name`: Name of facility.
 * `locationDescription`: Description of the facility location.
 * `naicsCode`: The facility's North American Industrial Classification System (NAICS) code.